 It was only in the mid-1960s that efforts were made to include badminton on the Olympic programme.
 When badminton was made a demonstration sport at the Munich Olympics in 1972, there was expectation all round that the Olympic stage was not too far off.
 The demonstration event was held on 4 September on two courts in a volleyball hall.
 Over 3000 spectators enjoyed the action on the single day it was played.
 The use of electronic scoreboards was a pointer of things to come.

-Twenty-five players from 11 member associations participated; Indonesia’s Rudy Hartono and Japan’s Noriko Nakayama (née Takagi) won the singles titles, while Ade Chandra/Christian Hadinata (Indonesia – Men’s Doubles) and Derek Talbot/Gillian Gilks (England) won the Mixed Doubles.
-There was no Women’s Doubles.
+Twenty-five players from eleven member associations participated; Indonesia’s Rudy Hartono and Japan’s Noriko Nakayama (née Takagi) won the singles titles, while Ade Chandra/Christian Hadinata (Indonesia – Men’s Doubles) and Derek Talbot/Gillian Gilks (England) won the Mixed Doubles.
+At this point, there was no Women’s Doubles.

-From then on, however, progress stalled as a sensitive political issue rose to the forefront.
+However, from then on progress stalled as a sensitive political issue rose to the forefront.
 A parallel body called World Badminton Federation was formed on 24 February 1978; 13 Asian and six African associations became part of the breakaway group.
 The split of the IBF derailed its ambitions for badminton in the Olympics.

 Efforts at rapprochement were made from both sides.
 On 26 May 1981 a ‘Deed of Unification’ was signed in Tokyo by IBF and WBF.